 In a number of cases, games allow you to choose between prioritising presentation or performance, which often boils down to a choice between ray tracing or higher frame rates.
 It's worth pointing out, though, that 120fps gaming is only available if your TV supports 4K@120Hz signals, and very few currently do.
 In fact, we’re only aware of one model under 55 inches that supports 4K@120Hz (the LG OLED48CX).
 Check out our list of the best gaming TVs for guidance.

 ALLM (Auto Low Latency Mode) and VRR (Variable Refresh Rate) are becoming more common on TVs, and the latter in particular is a real boon for gaming.
-Only the Xbox Series X supports these at launch, though.
-Sony says VRR is on the way for PS5, but no date has been provided and ALLM hasn't been mentioned at all.
+Only the Xbox Series X currently supports these, though.
+Sony says VRR is on the way for PS5, but hasn't provided a date and hasn't even mentioned ALLM at all.

 Ultimately, in action, there's very little to choose between the two consoles in terms of gaming performance.
 Play the same game on both consoles and graphical fidelity and performance are near identical, and they both load titles in the blink of an eye.
 Any gulf in performance may become more evident as true made-for-next-gen games become more advanced and graphically demanding but, at the moment, they're pretty neck and neck.